 The holders of a majority in principal amount of the outstanding debt securities of a series have the right, subject to certain restrictions, to direct the time, method and place of conducting any proceeding for any remedy available to the Trustee or of exercising any right or power conferred on the Trustee with respect to that series of debt securities.
 The Trustee, however, may refuse to follow any direction that:

-- o conflicts with law; - o is inconsistent with any provision of the Indenture; - o the Trustee determines is unduly prejudicial to the rights of any other holder:
+- o conflicts with law; - o is inconsistent with any provision of the Indenture; - o the Trustee determines is unduly prejudicial to the rights of any other holder; - o would involve the Trustee in personal liability.